The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: The anarchy-stability trade-off in congestion games

 \subsection{The upper bound}

-Before presenting our upper bound, we introduce a modified version of the smoothness argument in \citet{christodoulou2015price} that provides upper bounds on the price of stability of $\mc{G}$ in the next proposition.
-Note that congestion games admit the Rosenthal potential function~\cite{rosenthal1973class}, defined as $\Phi(a)=\sum_{e\in \cup a_i} \sum^{|a|_e}_{k=1} \ell_e(k)$, which we will use throughout this manuscript. \begin{proposition} Let $\mc{G}$ denote a set of games defined for a maximum number of users $n$.
-Suppose there exist $\zeta > 0$, $\lambda > 0$ and $\mu < 1$ such that, for every game $G\in\mc{G}$ and any two assignments $a,a' \in \mc{A}$, it holds that
+Before presenting our upper bound, we introduce a modified version of the smoothness argument in \citet{christodoulou2015price} that provides upper bounds on the Price of Stability of congestion games.
+Recall that all congestion games are potential games and admit the potential function $\Phi:\mc{A}\to\bb{R}$ in \eqref{eq:rosenthal_potential}.